 Earlier this year, I wrote my master’s thesis about the flame structure in swirl-stabilized industrial gas turbine burners, the role of fuel staging and the effect of the latter on emissions of nitrogen oxides.
 A simulation with cantera and Python was used to determine NOx-levels with changing pressure, temperature and fuel staging.
 In the course of the work, I needed to generature reaction path diagrams of nitrogen.
 This feature is included in cantera, but creating those diagrams was harder to achieve than I had anticipated.
 In part, this was due to misleading or missing documentation of cantera.
 Not only that, it turned out that cantera simply lacks some essential features here.
 The combination of cantera and the graph visualization tool dot to create those diagrams made it extra confusing, so it took me some time to make cantera and dot do, what I wanted them to do.

-As it turned out, not a lot of people have the need to create reaction path diagrams, so there were almost no discussions about it in the Cantera Users‘ Group.
+As it turned out, not a lot of people have the need to create reaction path diagrams, so there was almost no discussions about it in the Cantera Users‘ Group.
 But it was essential for me.
 So I tried to work my way around the pitfalls and was eventually able to come up with some nice looking diagrams.
 For those of you that face the same problem, this article is for you.

 I have written the code in this tutorial initially for cantera 2.2.1 and Python 3.4.
 For this article, I updated to cantera 2.3.0 and Python 3.6.
 There were no changes to the reaction path features of cantera in the latest update, so all the code works for the latest versions, respectively.
 There might be additions to cantera in newer version, and they may render some of the workarounds obsolete.
 I will try to update this article, but will not promise anything.
 I encourage you to an open discussion in the Cantera Users‘ Group or the comments here, where you possibly can help others with your input.